ivancheban/documentation-theme-jekyll-gh-pages/pages/mydoc/mydoc_wordpad.md

     {% include image.html file="paint-drawing.png" caption="Drawing in Paint" %}

-2. Select the entire drawing by pressing <keyboard>Ctrl</keyboard>+<keyboard>A</keyboard>
+1. Select the entire drawing by pressing **Ctrl+A**.

-Copy the drawing (Ctrl+C)
+1. Copy the drawing by pressing **Ctrl+C**.

-Switch back to WordPad
+1. Switch back to the WordPad window.

-Place the cursor where you want to insert the drawing Paste the drawing (Ctrl+V)
+1. Place the cursor where you want to insert the drawing.

+1. Paste the drawing by pressing **Ctrl+V**.

 ## Saving the document to the desktop

-Click on the "File" menu
-Select "Save As"
+To save the document in WordPad to your desktop:

+1. From the **File** menu, select **Save as**.

+1. Select the format of your document.
+By default, WordPad saves your document in the Rich Text format.

+    {% include image.html file="save-as.png" caption="Save as menu in WordPad" %}

-Choose "Desktop" as the save location
+1. Select **Desktop** as the save location.

-Enter a name for your document
+1. Enter a name for your document.

-Click "Save"
+1. Click **Save**.

 ## Sending the document via email from WordPad

-Click on the "File" menu
-Select "Share"
-Choose "Email"
-Select "Send as attachment"
+To send the document via email from the WordPad window:

+1. From the **File** menu, select **Send in email**.
+Your default email client opens with the document attached.

-Your default email client will open with the document attached Fill in the recipient's email address, subject, and message Click "Send"
+    {% include image.html file="email.png" caption="Default email client with the attached document" %}

+1. Fill in the recipient's email address, subject, and message.

+1. Click **Send**.